apple/swift-nio-http2/README.md

 This project contains HTTP/2 support for Swift projects using [SwiftNIO](https://github.com/apple/swift-nio).

-Please be aware that this project is currently in a **beta** state, and is subject to change.
-There are a number of current limitations in the project (see the **Beta** section for more details), and the API remains subject to change.

 ## Building

 `swift-nio-http2` is a SwiftPM project and can be built and tested very simply: